kethinov/no-cli-ads/README.md

 # Usage

-- Install [fswatch](https://github.com/emcrisostomo/fswatch) first and ensure it's in your path.
+- Install [fswatch](https://github.com/emcrisostomo/fswatch) first and ensure it's in your PATH.
 For example, in macOS, use [Homebrew](https://brew.sh/) to install `fswatch` by running `brew install fswatch`.
 - Install: `npm i -g no-cli-ads`.

 - Block ads: `no-cli-ads /some/dir/and/its/subdirs/to/watch`.